-Mike Curran was hired to be the next coach at Ohlone College in June of 2013, after spending the past two years as the head coach at West Hills College in Coalinga, CA. Prior to West Hills, Curran spent the 2011 season at Fresno State University, where he was an assistant to 2008 National Champion and 2-time NCAA Coach of the Year Mike Batesole.
+Coach Curran was hired in June, 2013, after spending the previous two years as the head coach at West Hills College in Coalinga, CA. Prior to West Hills, Curran spent the 2011 season at Fresno State University, where he was an assistant to 2008 National Champion and 2-time NCAA Coach of the Year Mike Batesole.
 Curran possesses two Masters Degrees and also teaches full-time Kinesiology and Physical Education classes at Ohlone College.

 West Hills College (Coalinga, CA; 2012 – ‘13)